 C’est incroyable!
 I had never imagined getting my first taste of job experience in Belgium at such a quick pace without the Dutch language knowledge.
-I love the engaging exposure of the Belgian work culture.
+I love the engaging exposure to the Belgian work culture.
 Belgian employees are the happiest in the world according to the Happiness Index.
 Food for thought: What keeps Belgian employees happy when their tax system is one of the highest in the world?

 28.10.2016 Enquiry and Reply for CM Health Insurance

-I was curious to know whether I could buy a Belgian national health insurance with CM Insurance Fund without having the eID.
-I sent them an enquiry on 26 October explaining about my current situation.
+I was curious to know whether I could buy Belgian national health insurance with CM Insurance Fund without having the eID.
+I sent them an enquiry on 26 October explaining my current situation.
 They replied a few days later on how I could apply for their insurance.

 30.10.2016 Extension of My Health Insurance

 My first health insurance bought from Pacific Prime was only six months from 14 July 2016 to 13 January 2017.
 As a result, it was not enough to cover the Orange Card period till March 2017.
 I extended it to cover until the end of the Orange Card.

 30.10.2016 Final Submission of Documents and Template Format

 I took a long time to submit the final files to Stadhuis.
 The Bijlage 19ter asked for my partner’s 12-months salary payslip.
 I had to wait as he was not in town.
 The final document submission was almost the same as the first one submitted except with a few modifications.
 I added a 12-months payslip, my additional health insurance and the removal of a few documents which the authority already filed.
 At this final stage, I was waiting to hear the good news of my F Card.

 08.11.2016 Request for Health Insurance Certificate of Belgian Partner